What are your Anchorage Radio and Television memories? And what were your favorite local radio and TV personalities and your favorite shows?

 The Royal Coachman Theme was written while I was in the Army.

 An accident placed me in the hospital and recovery area.
-So, I was watching TV in …
+So, I was watching TV in the …

 Norma Goodman